 - Carson's purposefully-long intro to Bill Clinton in 1988 might just be the absolute longest guest introduction in history, clocking in at about 2 1/2 minutes.
 This speech was likely a reference to Clinton's notoriously long speech at the Democratic National Convention that year to introduce candidate Michael Dukakis, which many thought would end his political career.

-- Precious Puppies: During the early years while the show was broadcast live, Ed McMahon would do in studio advertisements for Alpo dog food, which included an eager dog waiting to eat the stuff.
+- Precious Puppy: During the early years while the show was broadcast live, Ed McMahon would do in studio advertisements for Alpo dog food, which included an eager dog waiting to eat the stuff.
 One night the dog ignored the food and walked offstage, leaving Johnny to quickly fill in, sitting up for Ed in one famous blooper.

 - Product Placement: One skit involved Carson as Hamlet, reciting the famous Alas, Poor Yorick monologue, except inserting product plugs after certain words.
 Among the items Hamlet plugged included AAMCO, Mentholatum deep heating rub, Preparation H, and American Express.